Verizon to launch 5G internet for businesses in 21 U.S. cities

+Media & TelecomVerizon to launch 5G internet for businesses in 21 U.S. cities

-STOCKHOLM, April 15 (Reuters) - Verizon Communications Inc , one of the largest U.S. telecom companies, said on Thursday it will launch 5G internet for businesses in 21 U.S. cities this month, expanding its presence from Chicago, Houston and Los Angeles.
+Verizon Communications Inc (VZ.N), one of the largest U.S. telecom companies, said on Thursday it will launch 5G internet for businesses in 21 U.S. cities this month, expanding its presence from Chicago, Houston and Los Angeles.

 Verizon is offering a 10-year price lock for new customers, no data limits and plans ranging from 100 Mbps to 400 Mbps to business users in cities such as Atlanta, Detroit, Las Vegas and San Francisco.

-The wireless carrier started rolling out 5G services last year using lower spectrum bands, achieving speeds similar to those of T-Mobile but trailing AT&T, according to a study here by IHS Market's RootMetrics.
+The wireless carrier started rolling out 5G services last year using lower spectrum bands, achieving speeds similar to those of T-Mobile (TMUS.O) but trailing AT&T (T.N), according to a study by IHS Market's RootMetrics.

 Verizon plans to expand its 5G business internet footprint throughout the country, bringing its full suite of services from video-collaboration tools to edge computing.